Research

 Examples of recent studies:

-Gender biases and academic achievement.
+Gender biases and academic motivation and achievement.

-Many of Professor Leaper’s projects have examined individual and social factors related to gender-related variations in academic achievement.
+Many of Professor Leaper’s projects have examined individual and social factors related to gender-related variations in academic motivation and achievement.
 In many of these investigations, the focus has been on girls’ and women’s motivation and achievement in subjects related to STEM (science, technology, engineering, and math).
-Women’s underrepresentation in many STEM fields is important because they are among the highest-paying professions--and therefore the gender gap in STEM contributes to the overall gender inequity in pay.
+Women’s under-representation in many STEM fields is important because they are among the highest-paying professions--and therefore the gender gap in STEM contributes to the overall gender inequity in pay.
 In addition to girls' and women's success in STEM, Professor Leaper is interested in how rigid gender-typing can undermine boys’ and young men’s academic achievement.

 Examples of recent studies: